Non-perturbative method to compute thermal correlations in one-dimensional systems: A brief overview

 Direct numerical integration of the Fokker-Planck equation in a multidimensional space is a challenging task.
 We recall instead the equivalence of the Fokker-Planck equation and the stochastic differential It\={o} equation~\cite{Risken89,GardinerBook}

-where $dX$ is an infinitesimally small random term obeying the Gaussian statistics with zero mean and the variance equal to $dz$: $\overline{dX}=0$, $\overline{dX^2}=dz$.
+where $dX_j$ are infinitesimally small, mutually uncorrelated, random terms obeying Gaussian statistics with zero mean and the variance equal to $dz$: $\overline{dX_j}=0$, $\overline{dX_j dX_{j^\prime }}=\delta _{jj^\prime }dz$.
 Here the bar denotes averaging over the ensemble of realizations of the stochastic process.
 The initial values (say, at $z=0$) of the fields for each realization are obtained by (pseudo)random sampling their equilibrium distribution $W_\mathrm{eq}$.
 The subsequent numerical integration of Eq.~(\ref{Ito}) and averaging over many realizations yields the correlation functions.

-Eq.~(\ref{Ito}) is therefore a generalization of our previous method to simulate the classical thermal fluctuations in a system described by a harmonic Hamiltonian using the Ornstein-Uhlenbeck stochastic process~\cite{stimming2010fluctuations} to the case of the arbitrary interaction $V$.
+Eq.~(\ref{Ito}) is therefore a generalization of our previous method to simulate the classical thermal fluctuations in a system described by a quadratic Hamiltonian using the Ornstein-Uhlenbeck stochastic process~\cite{stimming2010fluctuations} to the case of the arbitrary local interaction $V$.
 The main advantage of the stochastic \textit{ordinary} differential Eq.~\eqref{Ito} is that its numerical integration is much simpler and less resource-consuming than the integration of the \textit{partial} differential Eq.~(\ref{FPE}) on a multidimensional grid.
 The main computational difficulty is now reduced to the precise determination of $\Psi _0$.
 The determination of all other eigenfunctions and eigenvalues appearing in Eq.~(\ref{FFF}) is actually not necessary.

 We apply our method to the calculation of thermal phase and density fluctuations of two tunnel-coupled 1D quasicondensates of ultracold bosonic atoms.
 The quasicondensates in the right (\textit{R}) or in the left (\textit{L}) 1D atomic waveguide are described in the mean-field approximation by complex classical fields $\psi _R\equiv q_1+iq_2$ and $\psi _L=q_3+iq_4$, respectively.
 Alternatively, it is possible to express these complex fields $\psi _\varsigma =\sqrt{n_\varsigma }e^{i\theta _\varsigma }$, $\varsigma =R,\, L$, through the quasicondensate atom-number densities $n_{R,L} $ and phases $\theta _{R,L} $~\cite{Mora03}.
 This system is described by Eq.~(\ref{hm1}) with the interaction term~\cite{Goldstein97,Whitlock03}